killercup/scribbles/_drafts/2018-05-30-secret-life-of-cows.md

   (to Cow own the data -- it's valid until the Cow goes out of scope), but in case the Cow contains `Borrowed` data, this lifetime is a restriction set by the data we refer to.
-  We cannot have a Cow to refers to already freed memory, and rustc will us when that is possible by mentioning that the Cow outlives it's `'a`.
+  We cannot have a Cow that refers to already freed memory, and rustc will us know when that is possible by mentioning that the Cow outlives its `'a`.
 - `ToOwned` is a trait that defines a method to convert borrowed data into owned data (by cloning it and giving us ownership of the new allocation, most likely).
-  The type we receive from this method is an associated type on the trait, and it's name is `Owned` (yep, the same name as the Cow variant, sorry).
+  The type we receive from this method is an associated type on the trait, and its name is `Owned` (yep, the same name as the Cow variant, sorry).
   This allows us to refer to it in `Owned(<B as ToOwned>::Owned)`.

   To make this a bit more concrete, let's assume we have a Cow that's storing a `&str` (in the `Borrowed` case).